MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Setup desktop flows connections for hosted machine groups

-Hosted machine groups can be accessed only with local windows accounts.
+Hosted machine groups can be accessed only with local Windows accounts.
 Active Directory and Azure Active Directory accounts aren't supported yet.

 > [!NOTE]
 > When creating hosted machine groups, you're asked to provide credentials for a local account.
 You can use this account to setup connections targeting the hosted machine group.

-### Network limitations for hosted machine group (preview)
+### Network limitations for hosted machine groups

 Hosted machine groups don't have access to on-premises data sources or other on-premises resources.
 Hosted machine group can't be accessed from the Internet, as the inbound traffic is blocked.